St John's Kirk: Stained glass

 The church's early stained glass is the work of Ballantine and Allan, Stephen Adam and Douglas Strachan.

-The stained-glass Blue Window in the northwest corner of the church is the work of American glazier Harvey Salvin, while the Black Watch Window was created by William Wilson.
+The stained-glass Blue Window in the northwest corner of the church is the work of American glazier Harvey Salvin, whilst the Black Watch Window and St Christopher window were created by William Wilson.

 Bells

-Contained within the church building are 63 bells, a greater number than any other British church.

-For these 35 form the active carillon installed in 1935 which is housed in the main tower belfry, the remainder are disused; 13 hang in the side belfry on the north side of the spire which are visible from the outside, and the remaining 15 hang in a metal frame at floor level within the church building.
+Contained within the church building are 63 bells, a greater number than any other church in the British Isles.
+Of these, 35 form the active carillon installed in 1935, which is housed in the main tower belfry; the remainder are disused (13 hang in the side belfry on the north side of the spire which are visible from the outside, and the remaining 15 hang in a metal frame at floor level within the church building).

 The Ave Maria bell, which hangs in the side belfry dates from about 1340.
-The disused “Agnus Dei” bell which is one of the 15 bells at floor level probably dates from the early 16th century.
+The disused "Agnus Dei" bell which is one of the 15 bells at floor level probably dates from the early 16th century.
 The bourdon or largest bell of the carillon, weighing 1429 kg, is an extremely fine casting by Peter Waghevens of Mechlin (Malines) and is dated 1506.
 This is one of the finest pre-reformation bells in existence.
-There are five Flemish chime bells (at floor level), dated 1526, which bear no maker’s name but may be the work of Willem van den Ghein of Mechlin.
-In all there are eight bells at St John’s which date from before the Reformation.
+There are five Flemish chime bells (at floor level), dated 1526, which bear no maker's name but may be the work of Willem van den Ghein of Mechlin.
+In all there are eight bells at St John's which date from before the Reformation.